 Redress schemes aim to provide a less adversarial alternative to traditional legal processes, offering survivors a pathway to healing and justice without requiring lengthy court battles.

-Today, Australia has robust legal protections against institutional abuse.
+Today, Australia has robust legal protections against abuse in institutional settings.
 The National Redress Scheme for Institutional Child Sexual Abuse Act 2018 provides a legislative framework for redress.

 Key features of the current legal landscape include: